ViciousSquid/StagePlan/README.md

 Ability to save and load layouts

-Networking module is completely optional: Allows for syncing across multiple instances
+Networking module allows for syncing across multiple instances